coding-heresy/jormungandr/README.md

   all cases.

-* maybe - function name prefix indicating that the function will attempt to perform an action but that whether or not the action has actually been performed is irrelevant to subsequent program logic.
+* maybe - function name prefix indicating that the function will attempt to perform an action but whether or not the action has actually been performed is irrelevant to subsequent program logic.
 The most common example of this is `maybeInitialize()`, whose name expresses the intent that the function will perform some